Professor Siobhan Lambert-Hurley

 From autobiography, I turned to travel writing.
 From 2015-18, I led a three-year project entitled 'Veiled Voyagers: Muslim Women Travellers from Asia and the Middle East' funded by the Leverhulme Trust.
 It was a collaborative project with Sunil Sharma (Boston University) and Daniel Majchrowicz (Northwestern University).
 Veiled Voyagers recovered, translated, annotated and analyzed Muslim women’s travel writing from a range of languages in order to draw out the gendered relationships that inhere between travel and Muslim identities, nationalism, and the shaping of global power.
 The project’s main output is Three Centuries of Travel Writing by Muslim Women (Indiana University Press, 2022).
 There is also an online repository of Muslim women’s travel texts in both the original and translation.

 More recently, my research has shifted to address global challenges linked to the UN's sustainable development goals.
 First off, I led a QR GCRF project entitled 'Advancing Female Literacy and Empowerment in Pakistan and India through Life Writing' (2019-21).
-It uses historical research linked to women's life writing to advance female literacy and empowerment in Pakistan and India through two linked strands: (i) Biography as Inspiration; and (ii) Autobiography as Voice.
-Resources and programmes will be developed through collaboration with established NGO partners in Pakistan and India, including Bunyad Foundation, Abdul Aleem Khan Foundation, Pakistan's Children and Mahashakti Keva Sendra (see 'Public Engagement' for more information).
+It used historical research linked to women's life writing to advance female literacy and empowerment in Pakistan and India through two linked strands: (i) Biography as Inspiration; and (ii) Autobiography as Voice.
+Resources and programmes were developed through collaboration with established NGO partners in Pakistan and India, including Bunyad Foundation, Abdul Aleem Khan Foundation, Pakistan's Children and Mahashakti Keva Sendra (see 'Public Engagement' for more information).

-I am also leading a GCRF-AHRC project on 'Forgotten Food: Culinary Memory, Local Heritage and Lost Agricultural Varieties in India' (2019-22).
+Currently, I am leading a GCRF-AHRC project on 'Forgotten Food: Culinary Memory, Local Heritage and Lost Agricultural Varieties in India' (2019-22).
 Bringing food historians, sociologists, literary scholars and plant scientists into dialogue with heritage practitioners, authors, cooks and street vendors, it addresses challenges linked to local communities and food sustainability in India.
 On the context and thinking behind this project, see my article in Scroll.in.
 On our rice-growing programme, see 'Saving tilak chandan's fragrance: Why a field in Rampur is growing an heirloom rice variety', The Indian Express, 28 December 2020.

 - Elusive Lives: Gender, Autobiography, and the Self in Muslim South Asia.
 Stanford: Stanford University Press.